-There are a number of additional proven health benefits associated with therapeutic and service dogs.
-These benefits are both physical and psychological.
+There are many additional proven health benefits associated with therapeutic and service dogs.
+Some physical benefits include:

 - Lower blood pressure